redis/redis-doc/commands/scan.md

 ## Calling SCAN with a corrupted cursor

-Calling `SCAN` with a broken, negative, out of range, or otherwise invalid cursor, will result into undefined behavior but never into a crash.
+Calling `SCAN` with a broken, negative, out of range, or otherwise invalid cursor, will result in undefined behavior but never in a crash.
 What will be undefined is that the guarantees about the returned elements can no longer be ensured by the `SCAN` implementation.

 The only valid cursors to use are: